FiddlersCode/mockTestPhp/README.md

 description   then   return   the   product   name.

 #### Requirement   3
+Add the `StockService` to the `Product` class's constructor arguments.
 Write   a   `getStock()` method   that   takes   a   product   id   as   an   argument   and   gets   the   stock   remaining   for   that product   and   returns   the   following   message:

 - When   >   5   in   stock   return   “In   Stock”
 - When   <   5   but   >   1   in   stock   return   “Warning   very   low   stock!”